The table shows common and uncommon causes of esophageal strictures.

 Note large irregular folds and soft tissue mass (arrow) of gastric fundus

-Next to it a patient with a superficial spreading carcinoma.
+Next to it an image of a patient with a superficial spreading carcinoma.

 Extensive superficial spread involves distal esophagus.